 Finally, the last reason that you’ll want to consider adding more magnesium to your daily diet is that it can also play a critical role in your ability to regulate sleep5.
 If you aren’t sleeping well, you aren’t going to feel good– period – and there are so many things that can come into play impacting sleep.

-Many people who struggle to sleep well at night often find that adding a magnesium supplement to their diet helps with this issue and they begin sleeping more soundly, however, if you can get your magnesium from wholesome foods, that is even better.
+Many people who struggle to sleep well at night often find that adding a magnesium supplement to their diet helps with this issue and they begin sleeping more soundly.

-One thing to note, however: taking too much magnesium can lead to issues with diarrhea, which is one reason why it’s better to get it from food rather than supplementation.
+One thing to note, with supplementation: taking too much magnesium can lead to issues with diarrhea.

 So which foods have the most magnesium?
 Let’s take a closer look so you know which ones to turn to.